-This Arroz con Gandules Receta (Pigeon Peas and Rice) is the quintessential rice of Puerto Rico.
-Always served for the holidays and never absent from the table.
-Excellent side dish with any meat especially pork, turkey and beef.
+This Arroz con Gandules recipe (Pigeon Peas and Rice) is the quintessential rice dish of Puerto Rico.
+It’s a must have at holiday celebrations and a staple at the dinner table.
+Pairs beautifully with pork, turkey and beef.

-This iconic dish is a beloved staple in Puerto Rican households, and although made throughout the year, is never absent on the table for Thanksgiving, Christmas, New Years or Dia de Los Reyes (Three Kings Day).
+This iconic dish is a cherished staple in Puerto Rican households.
+While we enjoy this dish year round, it’s a must have for Thanksgiving, Christmas, New Years and Dia de Los Reyes (Three Kings Day).

 What are Pigeon Peas?